 “Then-current” terms is a way that the franchisor is able to amend the terms and conditions of the initial Franchise Agreement.
 Often, the franchisor uses this as an opportunity to raise royalty fees or limit rights and protections of the franchisee.

-The franchisor may also implement obligations to cure.
+The franchisor may also implement the obligations to cure.
 Should the franchisor accuse you of breaching the franchise agreement, you may be required to “cure” the breach before you renew the franchise.
-Depending on the accused violation, this cure period can be time consuming.
+Depending on the accused violation, this cure period can be time-consuming.

 Should you decide to renew your franchise, make sure that you know the date by which you must notice the franchisor.
 Also take extreme care in avoiding any activity that may be considered a breach of the franchise agreement.
 Review the system’s current standards and be sure that you are able to comply.
 Finally, understand the difficulty that comes with the renewal process.
 The franchisor may try to alter the terms and conditions to your detriment.
 Be prepared to counter this possibility.